 On-campus MBA programs are best described as traditional.
 The courses are taught at the college or university and students are expected to attend them in person.
 Online programs, however, can be completed remotely.
 Students participate in classes that are provided online and, as a result, they never have to set foot in an institution facility.
+They may also be able to start whenever they like, rather than waiting for Fall classes to begin.
 Hybrid MBA programs bridge the gap between traditional and remote learning.
 While between 50 and 95 percent of coursework is completed online, students are required to attend campus residencies or immersion experiences.

 Every program has something to offer, but keep the following factors in mind as you consider your academic and professional needs.

 For the most part, on-campus, hybrid, and online MBA programs consist of similar courses.
 Most of the information covered can be learned in person or virtually, so students in both settings will have ample opportunity to thrive.
 Because the same materials will be used across all program types, those enrolled in online and hybrid programs need not worry that they will be less informed than their on-campus counterparts.
 With advancing technology, even class discussions can be easily facilitated.
 It’s worth noting that those who plan to create an online business may benefit more from remote learning, as their learning space and methods will closely relate to their final working atmosphere.
 However, distance learning may not as easily facilitate connections between students and faculty or alumni.